 Drunk Driving Accident Attorneys in Seattle, WA

-The attorneys at the Davis Law Group help drunk driving collision victims get financial compensation for their injuries and lost wages.
+The top-rated Seattle personal injury attorneys at the Davis Law Group help drunk driving collision victims get financial compensation for their injuries and lost wages.
 Our experienced lawyers work closely with the criminal prosecutor to make sure that all avenues, both criminal and civil, are being pursued.
 If you have been the victim of a drunk driver, contact Davis Law Group at 206-727-4000.